 It’s a nice day for a white wedding!Read More It’s Beginning To Look A Lot Like…Nuptials?

-Amish of Pinecraft Pinecraft is a neighborhood of about 3000 Amish and Mennonites in Sarasota, Florida.
-It’s a tourist destination for Amish and Mennonites from all over North America, in addition to being a point of curiosity for other visitors to Sarasota who might do a double-take when they see an Amish boy roller-blading down Bahia Vista Street or several Amish teenagers walking back from the bus stop with a brand new tan from a… The Amish of PinecraftRead More The Amish of Pinecraft
+Amish of Pinecraft This blog post was updated on June 6, 2019.
+Pinecraft is a neighborhood of about 3000 Amish and Mennonites in Sarasota, Florida.
+It’s a tourist destination for Amish and Mennonites from all over North America, in addition to being a point of curiosity for other visitors to Sarasota who might do a double-take when they see an Amish boy roller-blading down Bahia Vista Street or several Amish teenagers walking back from the… The Amish of PinecraftRead More The Amish of Pinecraft